 More than 60,000 Christmas lights (3½ miles worth) will illuminate the sparkling pioneer village, with shooting stars flashing above Blackberry Creek and holiday cartoon characters (Frosty, etc.) gracing the tour of Lake Gregory.

-*TICKETS ON SALE NOW* Visit the Blackberry Farm Facebook events page to purchase tickets for specific dates.
+*TICKETS ON SALE* Visit the Blackberry Farm Facebook events page to purchase your tickets in advance (recommended).

 “Thousands and thousands of twinkling lights – from the ticket window to the train depot and all along the walkways – turn Blackberry Farm into a winter wonderland,” said facility supervisor Sandie Gilmer.
 “It’s a holiday spectacle to be experienced, and a truly memorable outing.”